robin-gdwl/Robots-in-Grasshopper/README.md

 A repository of plugins and Software that can be used to control industrial robots with Grasshopper in Rhino3D.
 ### Compiled by Robin Godwyll
 Will be expanded soon (There will be short descriptions of each plugin).
-[Raise an Issue](https://github.com/boundlessmaking/Robots-in-Grasshopper/issues) if a plugin is missing.
+[Raise an Issue](https://github.com/boundlessmaking/Robots-in-Grasshopper/issues) or pull request if a plugin is missing.
-_

 # Overview

 | NAME                  |COST                                            | KUKA             |      ABB         | UR               | Fanuc            |other<br>robot<br>brands                              |Link                                                                                                                                                                                                |